rahulchy960/AI-Mock-Interview/README.md

 - **Authentication:** NextAuth.js

 ## 📌 Getting Started
-Clone the repo and follow the setup instructions in the Project Folder ai-interview to start building!
+Clone the repo and follow the setup instructions in the Project Folder {ai-interview} to start building!

 ---